 Placement, Layering, and Integration are the three stages of ML.
 The stage of placement involves the process of depositing or placing laundered money in foreign banks (Gee, 2015).
 The cash is placed in international banks without any information of the local authorities hence the name.
 The second stage Layering includes the process of carrying out several financial transactions, which act as layers of cash.
 Online transactions, especially wire transfers are the quickest way of layering, (Banks, 2016) because several transfers are easily performed through them.
 The final stage is Integration which is the use of the laundered funds for investment or any other activity comes in the third and final step.
 Since the clean currency laundered earlier is being utilized at this stage.
 If the funds reach this stage, it becomes nearly impossible for the money laundering authorities to track such funds, unless a trial or some kind of investigation was initiated when the money was in the first two stages (Effros, 1992).
 The successful laundering and utilization of illicit funds abroad necessitates a complex series of interconnected transactions.
-A large amount of money is transferred to an overseas bank account, yet it just sits there, untouched this money would still be considered laundered money.
+A large amount of money is transferred to an overseas bank account, yet it just sits there, untouched this money would still be considered laundered money as the relevant authorities were not informed about this and/or tax wasn't paid on the laundered money.